 Certain experiences defy description.
 That is, the tacitly accepted stories that define reality are sometimes undermined by anomalous events.

 Tacitly accepted stories are everywhere.
 They are as omnipresent as water to a fish, holding us in place, and often similarly invisible.
 That’s because we tend to accept the stories into which we were born as if they weren’t stories, but perfectly accurate descriptions of reality.
-Some people (a nasty phrase, see footnote Number 1 below) believe that this is necessary, and that the task of education is to indoctrinate children into holding tight to these stories, because these stories define shared identities and values.
-That’s why some people don’t want to teach children our full and honest history, preferring the white-washed versions that encourage a population’s willingness to maintain historical privileges.
+Some (see footnote Number 1 below) believe that this is necessary, and that the task of education is to indoctrinate children into holding tight to these stories, because these stories define shared identities and values.
+That’s why some don’t want to teach children our full and honest history, preferring the white-washed versions that encourage a population’s willingness to maintain historical privileges.
 To some, the underlying story or philosophy (indoctrination) that drives them is the belief that “it’s a dog-eat-dog world”, a matter of might making right.
 And this tautology justifies the lies of omission and elision that hold the culture’s narrative in place.
 They say, see, every other culture does this too, so why should we give up our story and make ourselves weaker than the others?

 What people gain through this subtle and unconscious repression is a neat, picket-fenced world, a virtual world, where hallucinations of reality are preserved against all anomalous evidence.
 And this “works” to preserve a happy face (for the time being), even while the real world is crumbling.
 But it’s the kind of success that is killing us all.
 Because now (see footnote #2) we have a population of human beings worldwide that tends to fear or despise anyone holding an “anomalous” story or vision of reality, which can be abbreviated to mean “those with other skin colors or from other cultures.”
 And so, the longer we hole-up in these caves, retreating from reality, holding tight to stories that make us feel safe and secure, the more dangerous our world becomes, and the more impossible it becomes to thrive.
 Thriving begins to seem like a Utopian dream.